Ingoing Eddington-Finkelstein Metric of an Evaporating Black Hole: Introduction

 In the Unruh state, there is the absence of incoming radiation at both past null infinity and the past horizon, plus regularity of the stress-energy tensor on the future event horizon in the frame of a freely falling observer, representing a black hole formed from gravitational collapse, with nothing falling into the black hole thereafter.
-There have been many calculations of the quantum stress-energy tensor in the Unruh state in the Schwarzschild spacetime, both for a massless scalar field and for the electromagnetic field \cite{Elster:1983pk,1,Matyjasek:1996ih,Visser,Matyjasek:1998mq}.
+There have been many calculations of the quantum stress-energy tensor in the Unruh state in the Schwarzschild spacetime, both for a massless scalar field and for the electromagnetic field \cite{Elster:1983pk,Howard:1984qp,Zannias:1984tb, Howard:1985yg,Simkins,Jensen:1991ef,Anderson:1993if,Anderson:1994hg,Matyjasek:1996ih,Visser,Taylor:1998dk,Matyjasek:1998mq}.
 A method for computing the stress-energy tensor for the quantized massless spin-$1/2$ field in a general static spherically symmetric spacetime was presented in \cite{Groves, Carlson:2003ub, Matyjasek:2004vd}.
-The canonical quantization of the electromagnetic field has also been investigated in the Kerr metric \cite{Casals}.
+The quantum stress-energy tensor has also been investigated in the Kerr metric \cite{Taylor:1998dk, Casals, Belokogne:2014ysa, Ferreira:2015cka, Levi:2016exv}.

 One of the important questions that one wants to answer concerns the effect of quantized matter on the geometry of black holes.
 Such effects in the Hartle-Hawking state have been studied \cite{York} (for similar work see \cite{HK, York3, HS}), using the approximation found in \cite{Page} for the expectation value of the renormalized thermal equilibrium stress-energy tensor of a free conformal scalar field in a Schwarzschild black hole background as the source in the semiclassical Einstein equation.
-The back-reaction and new equilibrium metric are found perturbatively to first order in $\hbar$.
+The backreaction and new equilibrium metric are found perturbatively to first order in $\hbar$.
 The new metric is not asymptotically flat unless the system is enclosed by a reflecting wall.
 The nature of the modified black hole spacetime was explored in subsequent work \cite{York1, York2, HLA}.
+James Bardeen \cite{Bardeen} considered radial null geodesics in a black hole geometry modified by Hawking radiation backreaction, showing that the event horizon is stable and shifted slightly in radius from the vacuum background.

-In this paper, we construct the first-order back-reaction on the metric in the Unruh state, using the expectation value of the quantum stress-energy tensor in the Unruh state as the source in the spherically symmetric Einstein equations.
+In this paper, we construct the first-order backreaction on the metric in the Unruh state, using the expectation value of the quantum stress-energy tensor in the Unruh state as the source in the spherically symmetric Einstein equation.
 This metric represents the first-order approximation to the metric of an evaporating black hole.